mrded/fgbg/events.md

 * * *
 {% endfor %}

 N.B.
-Litter Picking & Gardening is always 09.00 – 11.00 except for the Christmas litter pick which is as listed and we do not run one in August.
+Litter Picking & Gardening is generally 09.30 – 11.00 on the first Saturday of the month.

-We always meet on the Ranelagh side of the road by the con- crete circle near Tewkesbury Terrace for litter picking and gardening.
-Litter pickers, bin bags and refresh- ments will be provided.
+We meet on the Ranelagh side of the road by the concrete circle near Tewkesbury Terrace.
+Litter pickers & bin bags are provided.

-Please check [Facebook](https://www.facebook.com/groups/friendsofthegreenboundsgreen/) for regular updates and please wear suitable clothing and weather protection.
+Please check our social media pages for regular updates and please wear suitable clothing and weather protection.

+<a href="https://www.facebook.com/fgbg.uk/" target="_Blank">FGBG Facebook Page</a>

+<a href="https://www.instagram.com/fgbglondon?utm_source=ig_web_button_share_sheet&igsh=ZDNlZDc0MzIxNw==" target="_Blank">FGBG Instagram</a>